-- (1) A permit is required to perform any of the following actions on Protected Trees per Sec.
-10-15.14: - a.
-Tree removal - b.
-Routine maintenance for Memorial and Heritage trees. - Any extreme root or branch pruning that is not consistent with standard arboriculture practices for a healthy tree, including pollarding, topping, lion-tailing, or severe pruning - d.
-Removal of the bark around the circumference of the tree (girdling) - e.
-Relocation or transportation of a tree without a permit - f.
-Digging, trenching, grade changes, and soil compaction or paving within the tree protection zone - g.
-Attaching ropes, signs, or wires to a tree - h.
-Any action(s) that foreseeably leads to the death of a tree or permanent damage to its health or structure - i.
-Pruning of branches greater than 4" in diameter of protected trees. - (2) Tenants or any non-owners of any property shall have the written consent of the property owner prior to applying for a permit prior to obtaining any required permits.
-Such written consent shall be submitted with the permit application. - (3) Permit Fees shall be determined by the City's Master Fee Schedule. - (4) Arborist report: An arborist report that contains all the information found in the City of Hayward's "Arborist Report Checklist" is required in the following circumstances: - a.
-For development projects: An arborist report is required for actions (1a-i.) performed on any Protected Tree. - b.
-For all other projects: An arborist report is required for actions (1a-i.) performed on a Heritage Tree, Memorial Tree, three or more Protected Trees, or if requested by the Director. - c.
-For all pruning permits: An arborist report is required only when more than one-third of the canopy is to be removed, pruning does not conform to ANSI A300 standards, or if requested by the Director. - (5) Additional Requirements for Development Projects: - a.
+- a.
+Pruning of branches greater than 4" in diameter. - b.
+Pruning of roots greater than 2" in diameter caused by digging, trenching, grade changes, soil compacting, or paving within the tree protection zone. - c.
+Any extreme root or branch pruning that is not consistent with standard arboriculture practices for a healthy tree, including pollarding, topping, lion-tailing, or severe pruning. - d.
+Pruning maintenance for Memorial and Heritage trees. - 2.
+Tenants or any non-owners of any property shall have the written consent of the property owner prior to applying for a permit prior to obtaining any required permits.
+Such written consent shall be submitted with the permit application. - 3.
+Permit Fees shall be determined by the City's Master Fee Schedule. - 4.
+Arborist report: An arborist report that contains all the information found in the City of Hayward's "Arborist Report Checklist" is required in the following circumstances: - a.
+For development projects: An arborist report is required for actions (6a-i.) performed on any Protected Tree. - b.
+For all other projects: An arborist report is required for actions (6a-i.) performed on a Heritage Tree, Memorial Tree, three or more Protected Trees, or if requested by the Director. - c.
+For all pruning permits: An arborist report is required only when more than onethird of the canopy is to be removed, pruning does not conform to ANSI A300 standards, or if requested by the Director.

+5. Additional Requirements for Development Projects:

+a.
 A bond shall be required based on the appraised replacement value of the existing trees that are to remain on site.
-The bond is to be submitted to the City Landscape Architect prior to issuance of the grading or building permit.
+The bond is to be submitted to the City Landscape Architect prior to issuance of the grading permit.

-(6) Tree Replacement:
+6. Tree Replacement:

 - a.
-For street trees on commercial properties: Every protected tree removed shall require one 36" box tree to be planted as a street trees. - b.
+For street trees on commercial properties: Every protected tree removed shall require one 36" box tree to be planted as street trees or per the Director's discretion. - b.
 For commercial properties (not street trees): Tree mitigation is to be determined by the appraised value of the trees to be removed based on the valuation made in the required arborist report.
 If it is not possible to plant all the required mitigation trees on site, an in-lieu fee can be assessed per item (i.) of this section.